|Guide||♦||11 Triplogs||Active Topic|

 The Santa Teresa Mountains rise in a sort of triangle with the Pinalenos and the Galiuros.
-It is a rough and wild area, trails are minimal and mostly pack stock trails.
+It is a rough and wild area.
+Trails are minimal and mostly pack stock trails.
 The trail to Cottonwood Mountain, the high point of the Santa Teresas at a little over 7000 feet, is off an established stock route.
-However, as in most things, would it be so simple if the trail was not as badly deteriorated as this one.
+However, as in most things, would it be so simple if the trail was not as severely deteriorated as this one.

-You start out at Sand Tank, described in one guide book I have as a TH.
+You start at Sand Tank, described in one guide book I have as a TH.
 There is no marked TH out here.
-The end of the road to Sand Tank, forest 677, is very steep and washed out, my Jeep with 33 inch tires and lots of articulation had to work a little here.
-There are several rather nice vehicle camp sites along the way if you don't have a vehicle to make it to the end of the road, and a couple have stellar views of the Pinalenos and Galiuros.
+The end of the road to Sand Tank, forest 677, is very steep and washed out.
+My Jeep with 33-inch tires and lots of articulation had to work a little here.
+There are several rather nice vehicle campsites along the way if you don't have a vehicle to make it to the end of the road, and a couple have stellar views of the Pinalenos and Galiuros.

-You will pass through three gates, please close them.
+You will pass through three gates, and please close them.
 I camped before the final gate, which shows use of a quad trail in a riparian area.
-You will follow the vehicle tracks in the wash, by a nice grove of Arizona Sycamores, by a huge lone cottonwood tree.
-Normally this is a dry wash, but a little water was flowing while I was here.
-At this point you better have a map with you and a compass, or GPS.
+You will follow the vehicle tracks in the wash, by a lovely grove of Arizona Sycamores, by a huge lone cottonwood tree.
+Usually, this is a dry wash, but a little water was flowing while I was here.
+At this point, you better have a map with you and a compass or GPS.

 Persevere, you will climb laterally to a small pass located to the north.
-The slopes you have been on have been burned in the past, and show high desert flora.
-After you top out at the saddle some tall pines and grassy areas greet you.
-Fantastic views of the inner mountains are had near several rock outcroppings nearby, one rock shelf is incredibly level and would make a wonderful campsite.
+The slopes you have been on have been burned in the past and show high desert flora.
+After you top out at the saddle, some tall pines and grassy areas greet you.
+Fantastic views of the inner mountains are had near several rock outcroppings nearby.
+One rock shelf is incredibly level and would make an excellent campsite.
 Amazing rock monoliths abound.
 Some voids in the rocks are small alcoves.
 There is a faint use trail to cottonwood mountain, and you can also continue along the ridgeline for a while.

-When you retrace your route, pay again close attention to the trail, as it is still not clear in areas the right way to go, if you just get to the wash and follow that, then you will get to the road and your vehicle. - Sep 11 2006 RedRoxx44One-Way Notice:
+When you retrace your route, pay close attention to the trail, as it is still not clear in areas the right way to go.
+If you get to the wash and follow that, you will get to the road and your vehicle.